Fluoride riboswitch

 Many genes are presumed to be regulated by these fluoride riboswitches.
-Two of the most common encode proteins that are proposed to function by removing fluoride from the cell.
+Two of the most common encoded proteins that are proposed to function by removing fluoride from the cell.
 These proteins are CrcB proteins and a fluoride-specific subtype of chloride channels referred to as EriCF or ClCF.
 ClCF proteins have been shown to function as fluoride-specific fluoride/proton antiporters.

 The three-dimensional structure of a fluoride riboswitch has been solved at atomic resolution by X-ray crystallography.

 Fluoride riboswitches are found in many organisms within the domains bacteria and archaea, indicating that many of these organisms sometimes encounter elevated levels of fluoride.
 Of particular interest is Streptococcus mutans, a major cause of dental caries.
 It has been shown that sodium fluoride has inhibited the growth rate of S. mutans using glucose as an energy and carbon source.
 However, it is also noteworthy that many organisms that do not encounter fluoride in the human mouth carry fluoride riboswitches or resistance genes.

-Discovery of the Fluoride Riboswitch
+Discovery of the fluoride riboswitch

 The identity of fluoride as the riboswitch ligand was accidentally discovered when a compound contaminated with fluoride caused significant conformational changes to the non-coding crcB RNA motif during an in-line probing experiment.
 In-line probing was used to illuminate the secondary structure of the crcB RNA motif and structural changes associated with possible binding to specific metabolites or ions.
-The results of the probing showed the addition of increasing fluoride ion concentrations suppressed certain regions of spontaneous RNA cleavage and heightening other regions.
+The results of the probing showed that the addition of increasing fluoride ion concentrations suppressed certain regions of spontaneous RNA cleavage and heightening other regions.
 These nucleotide regions in the crcB RNA motif play important roles in the aptamer binding region for fluoride.